haristotle3/ss-oee-literals/two-pass-assembler/README.md

 # Important note:

-- `RSUB` instruction is format 1 instruction in this assembler. (changed from format 3).
 - End record in object program contains the _same address as provided in the first line of the input assembly program_.
 This is actually incorrect, since end record should have the address of the first _executable_ instruction.
 Future revisions to the code could fix that feature.

 ## Notes